-The Communication and Dissemination Plan outlined in this document provides a detailed overview of the strategy and actions that will be implemented to promote the GO-VIKING and its results in an efficient yet impactful way.
+The Communication and Dissemination Plan outlined in this document provides a detailed the dimprocommunity of the submit of the sub overview of the strategy and actions that will be implemented to promote the GO-VIKING and its results in an efficient yet impactful way.
 The plan will be updated and improved based on the monitoring results collected and an interim report on the communication and dissemination activities (D6.1) carried out in the WP6 of the project will be submitted at M6.